Justin-Watkins/Justin-Watkins.github.io/01-AnalyticsAndSportsBusinessStrategy.md

 There are also brand components associated with history and logos.
 This one is interesting.
 We've recently seen some teams abandon logos and nicknames in response to societal or corporate pressure. ^[https://www.espn.com/mlb/story/_/id/31868331/cleveland-changing-name-indians-guardians] What does this mean in an analytics context?
 How much is a brand worth?
 Obviously, brand equity must be pondered.
 This is at least partially what drives corporate sponsorship.
 Borrowed equity by associating your brand with another brand with a positive image is fundamental to a major revenue driver for clubs.
 Brand value might be calculated using one of several techniques such as the _Royalty Relief Method_. ^[https://en.wikipedia.org/wiki/Brand_valuation] The main idea here is that brands have tremendous value.

-There could be any number of answers to the question of why someone might purchase tickets to a baseball, football, basketball, hockey, or soccer game.
+There could be many answers to the question of why someone might purchase tickets to a baseball, football, basketball, hockey, or soccer game.
 People in the United States and across the world have complex emotional relationships with sports and brands.
 These emotions may do a better job of explaining their behavior than a model predicting likelihood to purchase.

 This side of sports marketing is often overlooked and under-served.
 Behavioral economics is a huge field.
 At least one technique we use later in the book has some of its roots in behavioral economics and there is a lot of literature on these subjects.
 "The Power of Moments" [@Heath2017] is an outstanding book that is imminently useful if one was to consider how specific mechanisms engender loyalty.
 Major themes such as _pride_ and _connection_ are almost instantly accessible to marketers at the club level.
 How can an analyst help drive the desired outcomes?
 The answer may depend on solutions that may not be in the wheelhouse of a data scientist or business analyst.